 3. Committing faux pas

 To err is human, but design mistakes can be costly.
 Maybe you don’t have enough clearance to open the dishwasher because the new partition wall is too close.
-Or, perhaps you can only open the cabinet drawer a few inches before it bumps into the wall trim.
+Or, that Jack and Jill bathroom might not be a good idea if your child is sharing a bathroom with guests.

 Another faux pas: failing to put ground-fault circuit interrupter outlets in areas that might come into contact with water.
 According to the National Electrical Code, this includes kitchens, bathrooms, wet bar areas, garages and basements, in addition to outdoor areas that are subject to rain and snow.
 If you install a regular outlet, you’ll have to pay an electrician to remove it and replace with a GFCI interrupter outlet.